MARVEL CLASSIC COMICS 28

 See more of Rudy Mesina's work at the Comic Art Fans site.

-Read about THE PIT AND THE PENDULUM at Wikipedia.
+Read about THE PIT AND THE PENDULUM at the Shmoop site.

 Read the complete story at the Poe Stories site.